 The most beautiful moment was one of the guys who almost died twice on the operating table.
 He died twice to be brought back to life.
 He took part right at the end of the relay.
 He carried the baton across the Boston Marathon finish line.
 He was pushed in his wheelchair by his daughter who’d been running the marathon that day.
 And he’d been watching.

 He just looked up at me and said, Dan, this is when I start to heal.
 Those words, they’re the most precious thing that anyone has ever said to me.
 Just to think that you can have such a radical effect on someone’s life, that an idea and a bit of enthusiasm can literally cause healing, physically, mentally and emotionally.

 I love talking about that with people.
 Acting on something that touches you can have an effect infinitely beyond your wildest thoughts, where it could possibly go.
 It is not going to happen every time but there is a chance that it could happen.
 With that in mind, I think it’s a good reason to give it a go at any singular opportunity.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Sheffield, England using the map below!